Kavita-Yadav/Learning-BigData/ClusterManagement/Mesos/README.md

 - If you're looking for an architecture you can code all of your organization's cluster applications against - not just Hadoop stuff - Mesos can be really useful.
-    * You should also look at Kuberentes / Docker
+    * You should also look at Kuberentes / Docker.
 - If all you are about is Spark and Storm from the Hadoop-y world, Mesos is an option
-    * But YARN's probably better, especially if your data is on HDFS
+    * But YARN's probably better, especially if your data is on HDFS.
-    * Spark on Mesos is limited to on executor per slave (node)
+    * Spark on Mesos is limited to on executor per slave (node).

  #### Siloed vs resource sharing: